 Keep a Record of Injuries

-Out of the differentdomestic violence lawyers can help you determine what evidence you’ll need., physical abuse is less difficult to prove.
+Out of the different types of domestic violence, physical abuse is less difficult to prove.
 To make a case for physical abuse, you’ll need to make sure you have photographic evidence of your injuries.
 Be prepared to give the court specific details about each injury, such as the date, time, and where the incident occurred.
 If you have any hospital records of serious injuries, make sure you have them ready to present to the court.
 Since abuse allegations rely mostly on testimony, the more evidence you have of the abuse, the better.
-Our
+Our domestic violence lawyers can help you determine what evidence you’ll need.

 Get in Touch with Witnesses